wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ## A Closer Look at Critical Paths

-A [trace details pop-up](#examine-trace-details) uses an orange line to show the critical path through a trace.
-You can think of the critical path as an end-to-end combination of spans that are the most blocking.
-This is the combination of spans that determines the minimum length of the trace they belong to.
+The [trace details panel](#examine-trace-details) uses an orange line to show the critical path through a trace.
+You can think of the critical path as the end-to-end combination of spans that are the most blocking.
+These spans represent the sequence of operations that must complete before the trace itself can complete.

+Analyzing the critical path of a trace can help you determine which operations took the most time, and can help you decide which operations to try to optimize.

 We use the following rules to determine which spans to include in a critical path (in order of applicability):
 1. Ignore asynchronous spans (spans tagged with `followFrom`).